nazar-velkakayev/MovieDatabase/README.md

 ## Important!

-To run this project, you will need to update `API_KEY` static variable with your available key in your Global.swift file
+To run this project, you will need to update `API_KEY` static variable with your available key in Global.swift file

 ## 🔗 Links